 Ceri Veysey - Your Vice Chair [LA]

 “It is a privilege to support Glyncoed Primary school.
 Our two youngest children attended Glyncoed so it’s rewarding to apply my professional knowledge and my experience as a parent of thirty-one years, to give back to the local community.

 I additionally undertake work for Cardiff council, other Cardiff schools and the Central South Consortium as an ad hoc Independent Investigating Officer to resolve queries that require school governance scrutiny and to conduct disciplinary investigations.
 I also frequently sit as the Independent Governor on Resolution and Disciplinary Panels throughout Cardiff.

 There is no substitute for a high quality education and school life should inspire children to be the best that they can be.
 Every child has potential and part of my role as governor is to support Glyncoed in further improving the impressive standards that our amazing pupils achieve.

-I am the Child Protection Governor, Chair of the Standards committee and visit the school at least once a week to meet with the Head teacher."
+I am the Chair of the Standards Committee and visit the school regularly to meet with the Headteacher."

 Jane Francis [LA]